johnbender/writing/_posts/2012-11-23-math-envy-and-coffeescripts-foibles-2.md

   <img style="width: 300px" src="/assets/images/diagrams/cs-type-derivation-complex.png"></img>
 </div>

-The second subterm of the application is unimportant where the type of the term is concerned and as a result it's wholy ignored.
+The second subterm of the application is unimportant where the type of the term is concerned and as a result it's wholly ignored.
 Working on the left term, the tree extends upward until it reaches the atomic value type, `false : Bool`.
 The complexity of nested lambdas and invocation make for a taller stack of type rules to reach the atomic `false` when compared with the previous example.

 ## Not Quite There